Distribution Solutions (DSGR)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Thankfully, Distribution Solutions’s 39.5% annualized revenue growth over the last four years was incredible.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Distribution Solutions’s 39.4% annualized revenue growth over the last four years was incredible.
 Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Distribution Solutions Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

-In Q3, Distribution Solutions produced a 32.9% gross profit margin, down 1.3 percentage points year on year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+In Q4, Distribution Solutions produced a 32.7% gross profit margin, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin